 The only way to avoid potentially disruptive developments in the next few months would be for the United States and China agree upon a modus operandi in the South China Sea.
 One possible exit ramp would be to quietly agree to “shelve the dispute” in a similar arrangement as that between China and Japan regarding the Senkaku island dispute in the East China Sea.
 From the late 1970s to 2010, Tokyo and Beijing had essentially agreed to put their territorial dispute aside, as long as neither side tried to assert sovereignty over the islands.
 In the case of the South China Sea, shelving the dispute would imply a cessation of all reclamation work and moves that challenge the status quo.
 Needless to say, convincing parties to refrain from asserting their sovereignty over what they believe is rightfully theirs is a daunting task.
 Case in point: China and all ten ASEAN members had already agreed to exercise self-restraint in the 2002 Declaration on the Conduct of Parties in the South China Sea, to no visible avail.

 Even in the unlikely event of a satisfactory arrangement between China and the United States, the number of claimants in the South China Sea disputes complicates any attempt at finding common ground for the whole of the body of water.
-Vietnam, the Philippines, Taiwan, Malaysia and Brunei all have competing claims and little trust in China’s intentions.
+Vietnam, the Philippines, Taiwan, Province of China, Malaysia and Brunei all have competing claims and little trust in China’s intentions.
 The fact that Beijing deliberately maintains ambiguity over the exact nature of its South China Sea claims makes it more difficult for these countries to oppose China on legal grounds.
 However, international law may play a role in the disputes and lend a helping hand to China’s opponents.
 On October 29th, the Permanent Court of Arbitration in The Hague ruled in favour of the Philippines, concluding that it had jurisdiction to take on the case it brought against China.
 The Court is expected to issue a decision in 2016, which may pressure Beijing to put an end to the strategic ambiguity over its territorial claims.

 Notwithstanding the results of this case, with both Washington and Beijing firmly wedded to their irreconcilable positions, the South China Sea is likely to remain the central locus of their intensifying geopolitical rivalry for the foreseeable future.
 While neither side wants the situation to worsen, until they change their current trajectory, we have every reason to be concerned about the possibility of escalation.